Thrive by Making Changes to Your Software Licensing Programs

-Of course many software vendors’ revenues were barely affected by the slump – good for them.
-But not all vendors are as fortunate.
-Every software vendor eventually experiences a slowdown at some point.
-When overall capital expenditures are declining it’s almost inevitable that software vendors will feel the effects too.
-In addition to redoubling your efforts to improve your core products, the key to successfully riding out a recession is to support an adaptable and creative set of software licensing programs.
+Every software vendor experiences a slowdown at some point.
+When hard times come, it’s important to redouble your efforts to improve your core products.
+The key to surviving this rough patch is to support an adaptable and creative set of software licensing programs.

 Streamline your Licensing Operations

 Prepare yourself for growth by setting up a more automated licensing system can help you save money on labor costs, while improving customer satisfaction and increasing sales.

 When a prospective customer requests an evaluation of your product, you can send out an evaluation key that can be redeemed for a temporary license over the Internet that will be valid during the evaluation period.
 The best part of this tactic is that you know exactly when that license will expire, and perhaps when to contact the user to see if your product fits his needs.
 You then can either extend the evaluation by issuing a new evaluation key or convert the trial into a sale.
 For paying customers, you can allow them to self-serve their license keys using the same activation infrastructure.

 Slow sales mean that it’s time to get creative with licensing.
 If you are now selling only permanent licenses, consider going to time-limited licenses, both to add recurring revenue and to avoid giving away value.
 Try selling annual licenses to reduce the upfront cost of your licenses.
 Price the annual licenses at a level that will increase your revenue over time.
 Also consider a pay-per-use scheme for those customers who prefer it.